 Stocksigns have been working in partnership with ROSPA (The Royal Society for the Prevention of Accidents) for the past 8 years, as their preferred signage supplier.
 We are proud to work alongside them to support their crucial work in preventing accidents and keeping people safe.

-We have previously completed various activities to raise money for RoSPA such as bake sales, cycling from Redhill to Lapland and quizzes.
-However, we have now decided to up the ante and take on the mighty 3 Peaks Challenge!
-This involves climbing the 3 highest Mountains in England, Scotland and Wales in a 24 hours period.
+We have previously completed various activities to raise money for RoSPA such as bake sales, cycling from Redhill to Lapland and completing the 3 Peaks Challenge.In 2018, the Stocksigns team are taking on their biggest challenge to date climbing Mount Toubkal, the highest mountain in North Africa in under 3 days.

 The money donated will go towards ROSPA’s Brighter Beginnings campaign, which launched in December 2016 as part of their centenary celebrations.
 It is an important appeal providing parents with beneficial information and give little ones a safer start in life.

-To find out more about this challenge and to donate click the button below:
+To find out more about this challenge and to donate visit our JustGiving Page

 RoSPA are a registered charity whose mission is to save lives and reduce injuries.
 They commit to change attitudes